distributed-assertions/distributed-assertions.github.io/docs/example-walkthrough.md

 ### 4. Language and Tool Objects

-Let us now represent `fib_square_lemma` and `fib_square_above` as DAMF assertions.
-To turn Coq propositions into DAMF formula objects, we will need to supply a suitable `language` field.
+Let's move on to representng `fib_square_lemma` and `fib_square_above` as DAMF assertions.

+To get there, we first have to turn Coq propositions into DAMF formula objects, for which we will need to supply a suitable `language` field.
 As there isn't (yet!) a universally agreed upon DAMF object to represent this language, we will create one for the purposes of this walkthrough.

 We start by creating a JSON object to represent the `content` of what a "Coq version 8.16.1" language object might contain.
 Here we could in principle link to the reference manual that is distributed as part of the Coq 8.16.1 release.
 We could alternatively, or in addition, place the source or exceutable code of a Coq parser.
-In this walkthrough, to simplify matters, we will represent this language as a simple JSON object.
+In this walkthrough, to simplify matters, we will represent this language as the following JSON object that just links to the Coq website.

 ```js title="Coq.language.content.json" linenums="1"
 --8<-- "docs/Coq.language.content.json"
 ```

-We can then use `dispatch create-language` to make the DAMF language object and simultaneously give it a local human-readanble name, `coq-8.16.1`.
+We can then use `dispatch create-language` to make the DAMF language object and simultaneously give it a local human-readable name, `coq-8.16.1`.

 ```console
 $ dispatch create-language coq-8.16.1 json Coq.language.content.json